Royal Albatross (ship): Capacity and specifications

-Private Charters

-The Royal Albatross is available for private charter inside and outside of Singapore waters.
-She has four en-suite queen cabins and a king size owner's Cabin, for a total of 10 guests plus 12 crew.
-There are also diving facilities and a moon pool.

-The Royal Albatross has been chartered for private parties, public events, solemnization's, weddings, product launches, press conferences, team-building, and corporate events.
-The Royal Albatross has a large open (unobstructed) upper deck, 3 stages with professional sound systems to host events and ceremonies.
-She also features a commercial restaurant grade galley (kitchen) with stone hearth pizza ovens.
-The Royal Albatross offers clients the option to decorate the ship and even customize the sails with logos which can be used during their events.

 Awards and recognition

 In 2017, the Royal Albatross received recognition at the Maritime and Shipping Awards 2017 and was awarded the APAC Excellence Award: Best Unique Superyacht.

 In 2022, the Royal Albatross received the Outstanding Attraction Award, along with Mandai Wildlife Reserve, at the Singapore Tourism Awards 2022.

 Notable Appearances

 The Royal Albatross has appeared as locations for several movies and TV shows.
 Notable appearances includes: